-- The parameter reduce.extract.method allows the user to set the extraction method.
-This must be appropriate to the observed object depending on its S/N ratio, if it is point-like or extended, if it was observed in SLIT, IS, or I2-Cell mode. - In certain cases, in order to improve the extraction quality of spectra, the user may need to set proper values of the parameters reduce.merge_delt1 and reduce.merge_delt2 that control the wavelength extension of the contributions from the overlapping parts of adjacent orders. - In case of extraction of objects that have multiple spectral traces along the slit the user may obtain proper results by setting appropriately the parameters reduce.objoffset and reduce.objslit.
+- In certain cases the reduced merged spectra may show evenly spaced spikes which correspond to merging problems at the order boundaries.
+In order to improve the extraction quality of these spectra, the user may need to set proper values of the parameters reduce.merge\delt1 and reduce.merge\delt2 that control the wavelength extension of the contributions from the overlapping parts of adjacent orders.
+For example values of 10 and 2 respepectively for parameters reduce.merge\delt1 and reduce.merge\delt2 may generate better quality spectra. - In case of extraction of objects that have multiple spectral traces along the slit the user may obtain proper results by setting appropriately the parameters reduce.objoffset and reduce.objslit.
 We remind the user to consult the on-line recipe help for a more detailed description of these parameters. - (Optional) In case of data observed in the RED860 (or RED760) setting, in order to reduce effects from fringes, we recommend the user to set the parameter reduce.ffmethod to 'pixel', that performs a flat-fielding before extraction.

-Note that are parameters reduce.extract.method, reduce.extract.kappa, reduce.extract.profile, reduce.extract.oversam that may need to be adjusted in order to obtain the best standard star spectrum extraction.
+Note that are parameters reduce.extract.method, reduce.extract.kappa, reduce.extract.profile, reduce.extract.oversample that may need to be adjusted in order to obtain the best standard star spectrum extraction.
 Other parameters are robust.